Sampul-CodeMine/alx-low_level_programming/0x14-bit_manipulation/README.md

 ### `AND &&` LOGIC

 The `AND` logic has a rule and the rule states that:
-> For a truth value of true to be outputed, all statements tested, must return `true` else its output will be `false`.
+> For a truth value of true to be outputted, all statements tested, must return `true` else its output will be `false`.
 > If you are comparing two different statements, each statements must logically be true (`1`) for the comparison to produce a true (`1`) value else if anyone is false (`0`), the whole statement becomes false(`0`).

 An example is given below: